Today's Thursday • 11 mins read

 Make a clean break, as if you had never had any slightest relationship with them.

 Remove their traces from your life.
 Block them on emails, messaging, and social media.
-Delete their pictures, mails, messages.
-Return or discard their gifts.
+Delete their pictures, mails, and messages.

 Move to a safe distance from their physical presence, if you work in the same office or stay in the same building.

-Staying ‘No Contact’ also prevents them from hoovering you back into the relationship.
+Staying ‘no contact’ also prevents them from hoovering you back into the relationship.

 Warn them to stay away if they intrude on your life.
 Report to authorities and supportive people that the narcissist is stressing you, maligning you, or trying to use you.